 The American Rescue Plan Act is a bold step forward in the fight for our children’s future.
-It aims to cut child poverty Visit disclaimer page in half and funds essential services that deliver immediate relief for workers and families, and support the hardest hit communities such as child care, Head Start, preventative child welfare interventions, family violence prevention, energy assistance, and short-term pandemic emergency assistance.
+It aims to cut child poverty (PDF) Visit disclaimer page in half and funds essential services that deliver immediate relief for workers and families, and support the hardest hit communities such as child care, Head Start, preventative child welfare interventions, family violence prevention, energy assistance, and short-term pandemic emergency assistance.

 Families will get back as much as half of their child care spending for children under age 13 via tax credit -- up to $4,000 for one child or $8,000 for two or more children.
 The tax credit will be refundable, so families who don’t owe a lot in taxes will still benefit.

 The ARP increases the child tax credit from $2,000 to $3,000 per child ($3,600 for a child under age 6) and makes 17-year-olds qualifying children for the year to help cover the costs associated with raising children.